leelabsg/KOGOworkshop/README.md

 # KOGOworkshop

 1. Codes for installation, step1, step2, drawing plots are provided in the SAIGE directory.
+2. First, install SAIGE with devtools library in R

+3. Prepare

-2. vcf.gz file and tbi files are needed in order to make single variant association test.
+3. vcf.gz file and tbi files are needed in order to make single variant association test.
 If you want to make association tests on all of the variants in the plink files, use the following codes

 <pre>